Development of Grand Theft Auto V: Story and character development

 When Luke's agent advised him of the casting call, he initially did not want to audition for the part because it was in a video game.
 After reading the audition material and learning more about the project, he became interested.
 He reflected, "I went immediately after reading the material from 'I'm not doing it' to 'nobody else is doing it'.
 It was just brilliant".
 During the initial audition process, Ogg noticed on-set chemistry between him and Luke, which he felt helped secure them the roles.
 "When [Luke] and I went in the room together we immediately had something", he explained.
 While the actors knew their auditions were for Rockstar Games, it was not until they signed contracts that they learnt it was a Grand Theft Auto title.

 Work for the actors began in 2010.
 Their performances were mostly recorded using motion capture technology.
 Dialogue for scenes with characters seated in vehicles was recorded in studios.
 Because the actors had their dialogue and movements recorded on-set, they found their performances no different to film or television roles.
-Their dialogue was scripted such that they could not ad-lib; however, with directorial approval they sometimes made small changes to their performances.
+Their dialogue was scripted such that they could not ad-lib; however, with directorial approval, they sometimes made small changes to their performances.
 To prepare for his role as Michael, Luke gained 25 pounds and studied Rockstar's previous games, starting with Grand Theft Auto IV.
 He considered Michael's characterisation to be an amalgamation of Hugh Beaumont's portrayal of Ward Cleaver in the American sitcom Leave It to Beaver (1957–63) and Al Pacino's portrayal of Tony Montana in the 1983 film Scarface.

 Ogg felt Trevor's characterisation developed over time.
 He said, "Nuances and character traits that began to appear—his walk, his manner of speech, his reactions, definitely informed his development throughout the game".
 Ogg cites Tom Hardy's portrayal of English criminal Charles Bronson in the 2008 biopic Bronson as a strong stylistic influence.
-He opined that while Trevor embodies the violent, psychopathic Grand Theft Auto anti-hero archetype, he wanted to evoke player sympathy to Trevor's story.
+He opined that while Trevor embodies the violent, psychopathic Grand Theft Auto anti-hero archetype, he wanted to evoke player sympathy for Trevor's story.
 "To elicit other emotions was tough, and it was the biggest challenge and it's something that meant a lot to me", Ogg explained.
 Fonteno felt growing up in South Los Angeles and being exposed to drug trafficking and gang culture authenticated his portrayal of Franklin.
 "I lived his life before ...
 He's been surrounded by drugs, the crime, living with his aunt—I lived with my grandmother—so there was a lot of familiarity", Fonteno said.
 Having not worked as an actor since portraying Face in the 2001 film The Wash, he sought counsel from Luke and Ogg to refine his acting skills.